puppetlabs/puppet/README.md

 Bugfixes and ongoing development will occur in minor releases for the current major version.
-Security fixes will be backported to a previous major version on a best-effort basis, until the previous major version is end of lifed.
-(End of life usually happens at "N-2" major versions back, where "N" is the current series.)
+Security fixes will be backported to a previous major version on a best-effort basis, until the previous major version is no longer maintained.

 For example: If a security vulnerability is discovered in Puppet 4.1.1, we would fix it in the 4 series, most likely as 4.1.2.
-Puppet Labs will then make a best effort to backport that fix onto the latest Puppet 3 release.
+Maintainers would then make a best effort to backport that fix onto the latest Puppet 3 release.

 Long-term support, including security patches and bug fixes, is available for